 Each year during the first week of February, the American Burn Association selects a relevant topic to kick off their media campaign to educate the general public about burn prevention.
 For 2009, the focus is on scald prevention and treatment.
 According to the American Burn Association’s Scald Prevention Information, nearly 24,000 children are treated for scald injuries in emergency rooms annually.
 The highest at risk groups for scald injuries are “young children, older adults and people with disabilities.”

-According to Consumer Reports Health, the following are most common sources
+According to Consumer Reports Health, the following are most common sources for scalds:

 - “Boiling water from pots, pans or kettles

 - Very hot drinks, such as freshly brewed tea or coffee

 - Steam from steamers or kettles

 - Hot plates, hot rings, oven doors

 Common sense prevention advice by the American Burn Association includes:

 - “Cook on back burners when young children are present.
 Keep all pot handles turned back, away from the stove edge.
 All appliance cords should be coiled and away from the counter edge.
 Curious children may reach up and grab handles or cords, pulling hot food and liquid down onto themselves.
 The grease in deep fat fryers and cookers can reach temperatures higher than 400 degrees Fahrenheit and cause serious burns in less than one second.

 - Place microwave ovens at a safe height, within easy reach for all users, to avoid spills.
 Microwaves should be placed so that the faces of children and people who use wheelchairs are higher than the front of the door.